 Luckily, with the right data quality initiatives in place, organizations can leverage proper customer segmentation to create 1:1 personalized conversations with every prospect and customer.

 - What Are the Benefits of Customer Segmentation?

 - How Insycle Can Help with Customer Segmentation

 What is Customer Segmentation?

 Customer segmentation is the practice of segmenting and filtering customers based on common data-based characteristics.
-Segmenting customers helps marketing teams to speak more personally to each prospect or customer, identify the best opportunities in their sales pipeline, and provide better experiences to their customers.
+Segmenting customers helps marketing teams to speak more personally to each prospect or customer, identify the best opportunities in their sales pipeline via lead scoring, and provide better experiences to their customers.

 Customer segmentation uses several different types of data to sort and filter customers into collective groups, typically based on their targeted buyer personas:

 This data includes but is not limited to:

 - Customer journey data.

 Using the right data points, you can effectively group similar customers and prospects.
 This allows you to deliver more personalized messages and deliver a better pre and post-sale experience to customers through platforms like HubSpot and Salesforce.